About Snowflake Notebooks¶

 Saving results in notebooks

-Saving notebooks and results across session.
+Saving notebooks and results across sessions.

 Import Python packages to use in notebooks